Cathy McMorris Rodgers: Washington House of Representatives, 1994–2005

-After completing her undergraduate education, McMorris was hired by State Representative Bob Morton in 1991 as his campaign manager, and later as his legislative assistant.
+After completing her undergraduate education, McMorris was hired by state representative Bob Morton in 1991 as his campaign manager, and later as his legislative assistant.
 She became a member of the state legislature when she was appointed to the Washington House of Representatives in 1994.
 Her appointment filled the vacancy caused by Morton's appointment to the Washington State Senate.
 After being sworn into office on January 11, 1994, she represented the 7th Legislative District (parts or all of Ferry, Lincoln, Okanogan, Pend Oreille, Spokane, and Stevens Counties).
 She retained the seat in a 1994 special election.

 In 1997, she co-sponsored legislation to ban same-sex marriage in Washington State.

 In 2001, she blocked legislation "to replace all references to 'Oriental' in state documents with 'Asian'", explaining, "I'm very reluctant to continue to focus on setting up different definitions in statute related to the various minority groups.
 I'd really like to see us get beyond that."

 She voted against a 2004 bill to add sexual orientation to the state's anti-discrimination law, and was a vocal opponent of same-sex marriage.
 She is credited for sponsoring legislation to require the state reimburse rural hospitals for the cost of serving Medicaid patients, and for her work overcoming opposition in her own caucus to pass a controversial gas tax used to fund transportation improvements.

-From 2002 to 2003, she served as House Minority Leader, the top House Republican leadership post.
+From 2002 to 2003, she served as House minority leader, the top House Republican leadership post.
 She chaired the House Commerce and Labor Committee, the Joint Legislative Audit and Review Committee, and the State Government Committee.
 She stepped down as minority leader in 2003 after announcing her candidacy for Congress.
 During her tenure in the legislature, she lived in Colville; she has since moved to Spokane.

 U.S. House of Representatives

 Elections

 In 2004, McMorris ran for the United States House of Representatives in the 5th District; she already represented much of the district's northern portion.
 She received 59.7% of the vote for an open seat, defeating the Democratic nominee, hotel magnate Don Barbieri.
-The seat had become vacant when five-term incumbent George Nethercutt resigned to run for the U.S. Senate.
+The seat had become vacant when five-term incumbent George Nethercutt retired to run for the U.S. Senate.